Sher-Chowdhury/codingbee_docs/categories/kubernetes/23_configmaps/configmaps.md

 # Targeted configmaps (eg3-subpaths)

 In the above example we used /scripts as our mountpount.
-If we wanted to upload the shell scripts into an existing folder, e.g. /etc, then you would need to set the mountpoint to /etc. However, that wouldn't working becuase, any existing files in /etc will disappear during the mounting process and would cause the container to fail.
+If we wanted to upload the shell scripts into an existing folder, e.g. /etc, then you would need to set the mountpoint to /etc. However, that wouldn't working becuase, any existing files in /etc would become inaccessible due to the mounting process.
 So let's walkthrough a slightly modified example:

 ```yaml
 ---